18F/identity-idp/CONTRIBUTING.md

 - `18f/identity-frontend` for developers interested in frontend development

+To request to join any of these teams, you can contact any existing member and ask to be added.

 ## Public domain

 This project is in the public domain within the United States, and